inderasarman/CEG3006-Project/Tables/TABLES.md

 | Maximum Detection Range with LiDAR | 150 m (1 RSU) / 300 m (2 RSU) |
 | Required Communication Latency | < 300 ms |
 | Braking Time | Configurable by threshold |

+> Maximum Detection Range takes into account maximum line-of-sight range of DSRC communication from RSU to vehicles.
+> Maximum Detection Range with LiDAR takes LiDAR's range into account.
+> 2nd RSU is placed 150m away from 1st RSU at the pedestrian crossing.